marko-knoebl/slides/src/sections/python-data-science/20-numpy-en.md

 ## Array types

-Types may be named explicitly:
+Types may be stated explicitly:

 ```py
 a = np.array([1], dtype='int64')